Alyssa Carson: Early life and space interest

-Career
+Education

+She graduated from Baton Rouge International School, a private school.

+In 2022, she received the Florida Institute of Technology's Student Catalyst Award, highlighting women's participation and development in the school's community.
+In 2023, she received her Bachelor of Science in astrobiology from the Florida Institute of Technology.
+While in undergraduate school she was a member of the Gamma Phi Beta sorority.

+She is a Doctor of Philosophy candidate at the University of Arkansas in the biology department under Timothy Kral.
+She teaches an undergraduate microbiology lab.

+Media and social influence

-In 2013, Carson was the first person to complete the "NASA Passport Program" visiting each of NASA's fourteen visitor centers across nine states.
+In 2013, Carson was the first person to complete the "NASA Passport Program," visiting each of NASA's fourteen visitor centers across nine states.
 She was then invited to be a panelist at the MER (Mars Exploration Rover) 10 Panel at the Smithsonian National Air and Space Museum in Washington, DC.
-In she was featured as the Youngest Female Groundbreaker on the Steve Harvey talk show.
+She was featured by the BBC when she was 13 for her desire to be the first person on Mars.
+She was featured as the Youngest Female Groundbreaker on the Steve Harvey talk show.
 She was featured in the 2017 documentary The Mars Generation.

-Carson self-published So, You Want to Be an Astronaut (2018) about her passion for space flight, and has written for The Independent.
-She has given TEDx talks encouraging young girls to pursue careers in STEM in Kalamata, Greece (2014), Bucharest, Romania (2018), and Klagenfurt, Austria (2019).